 When an employee abuses drugs or alcohol, it can be extremely detrimental to your workplace.
 From decreased production to increased absences, accidents and medical costs, the effects of addiction in the workplace can be far-reaching.
-Unfortunately, drug and alcohol addiction is a problem that reaches into all sections of our society across the country.
+Unfortunately, drug and alcohol abuse is a problem that reaches into all sections of our society across the country.
 It is increasingly common for multiple employees within a company to be in an ongoing battle with addiction.

 What Can You Do to Reduce the Effects of Addiction in Your Workplace?